 Winter squash will last longer if they aren't touching each other or hard surfaces, so it's advised to wrap each one up in paper or cloth.
 Some varieties (like acorn or butternut squash) may last for months this way, assuming your storage area is cool enough.
 Be sure not to store squash next to fruits or veggies that produce ethylene (a hydrocarbon gas put out by ripening fruits and veggies), as this may cause the squash to start rotting.
 Some of these include tomatoes, onions and ripe bananas.

 Room temperature tomato storage is best to keep them from spoiling, while also maintaining the best possible flavor.
-Ripe tomatoes usually stay good for about two or three days post-purchase if placed stem scar side up, away from direct sunlight, ideally in a paper bag.
+Ripe tomatoes usually stay good for about two or three days post-purchase if placed stem side down, away from direct sunlight, ideally in a paper bag.
 This is because exposure to warm sunlight will heat up the tomato and make it soften more quickly.
 Note that some tomato varieties have been specially bred to extend their shelf life, and these may last as long as a week or two on the counter.

 If you absolutely must make that special tomato on your counter last a little longer, you can put it in the fridge; just be sure to take it out an hour or so before slicing and serving to bring some of the original flavor back.